 By 1875, the old Congressional Library had completely exhausted its shelf space, and the Library's new building was not completed until February 1897.
 Although the 20 year wait for the physical structure was a long one, it seemed that the months between the building’s completion in February 1897 and its opening day on November 1, 1897 were the longest of all.
 Throughout these nine months, librarians and engineers joined together to try and solve one major problem: how would they move all of the Library’s contents the quarter of a mile distance from the Capitol to the new library without “loss, damage, and confusion.”
 The answer?
 Book chutes.

-George Washington, the father of our country, was a deadbeat book borrower?
+Was the father of our country a deadbeat book borrower?
 Apparently so.
-In April of 2010, the New York Society Library was going through the process of restoring and digitizing their holdings when an employee stumbled across the long lost fourteen-volume collection, Common Debates, a collection of transcripts from the English House of Commons.
-But, the collection was missing a volume.
-A check of the old circulation ledger proved that volume #12 had last been checked out by library patron George Washington October 5, 1789, along with a book by Emer de Vattel, entitled Law of Nations.
+In April of 2010, a New York Society Library employee stumbled across the long lost fourteen-volume collection, Common Debates but, the collection was missing a volume.
+A check of the old circulation ledger proved that volume #12 had last been checked out by George Washington October 5, 1789 — and never returned.